 The MERIT program is a diversion program that provides offenders who have a drug or alcohol dependency an opportunity to work towards rehabilitation as part of their bail process.
 If accepted into the program a drug treatment program is developed that matches the person’s needs and runs for approximately 3 months.

-Doing the MERIT program present significant benefits for your son/daughter, including:
+Doing the MERIT program presents significant benefits including:

 - Potentially leading to a lesser sentence

-- Enabling your son/daughter to improve their long-term quality of life
+- Enabling you to improve your long-term quality of life

 Research into the program found that 97% of magistrates expressed the belief that participation in MERIT reduced the likelihood of further offending.
 When the magistrates were asked about the weight given at sentencing for satisfactory completion of the MERIT treatment program, most magistrates described satisfactory participation in MERIT as: “significant” (35.1%), “a great deal/ weight” (21.6%) or “considerable” (13.5%).

 Participating in the MERIT program is not an easy option.
-Your son/daughter must be aware that it imposes onerous requirements on them.
-However, if your son/daughter has a strong desire to address their drug or alcohol dependency, it is worth considering the MERIT program if they are eligible.
+You must be aware that it imposes onerous requirements on them.
+However, if you have a strong desire to address your drug or alcohol dependency, it is worth considering the MERIT program if you are eligible.

 - An adult with a demonstrable illicit drug or alcohol problem